checklist/checklist-support/docs/checklists/table-view.md

 ![](/assets/images/checklists/checklist-table-view-density.png)

-The density is stored on your browser and kept between navigation and session.
+The density is stored on your browser and kept between navigation and sessions.
 It is not saved to the cloud and therefore not shared with others.